Lucky-Orange/BlackHawk/README.md

 > 1. Full class name is CFBundleName + ClassName in Swift
 > 2. The native plugin class must inherit from BlackHawkPlugin class
-> 3. You can call any function in any plugin class freely
+> 3. You can call any functions in any plugin classes freely

 ####Fire the Function